amandeep25/README.md/README.md

 # Honors & Awards 🏅
+- Harvard Project for Asian and International Relations Selected as a delegate, represented India

-- Global Award Nominee, Delhi Location
+- Global Award Finalist, Delhi Location
 NASA Apps Space Challenge
 Samsarah- A Virtual Museum Depicting the Marvelous History of Mother Earth.
 Our project is a very fun and intriguing virtual museum, which showcases the digital history of the earth, from its inception to its present, in an extremely captivating way!
 This project is a Virtual Reality Application, developed using Unity.